What is Fulfillment Status? A Comprehensive Guide in 2022

 - Delivered: This indicates that the complete shipment has been successfully delivered to the customer.

-- Cancelled: This indicates that the customer has cancelled the order.
+- Canceled: This indicates that the customer has cancelled the order.

 - Returned: This indicates that the order has been returned as per the customer’s request.